 - 1 medium egg

-- To make base, place the Digestive biscuits in a bag and crush em using rolling pin into fine crumbs.
+- To make base, place the biscuits in a bag and crush them using rolling pin into fine crumbs.
 Transfer to the medium bowl and pour in the melted butter.
 Mix together until the texture resembles wet sand.
-Divide this mixture equally between the cupcake liners (about 1 heaped tbsp per case) and press it firmly into cases.
+Divide this mixture equally between the cupcake liners (about 1 heaped tablespoon per case) and press it firmly into cases.
 Bake for 5 minutes, take out of the oven and set aside.

 - Allow the mini cheesecakes to cool for about 30 minutes, then transfer them to the fridge for about 2 hours, allowing them to set.

 - Once cooled, top the cheesecakes with your favourite topping like jam, lemon curd, fresh berries or whipped cream.

 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.

 If you would like to receive any future posts and recipes straight into your inbox, make sure to sign up to my mailing list!